xaya/xaya_docs/games.md

 ## CHI Transactions in Games <a name="currency"></a>

-Games may want to process also CHI transactions, at least in a limited fashion.
+Games may also need to process CHI transactions, at least in a limited fashion.
-For instance, it may be possible to buy in-game items from the game developer for CHI, or the game may implement a player-to-player market place where transactions are settled in CHI.
+For instance, it may be possible to buy in-game items from the game developer with CHI, or the game may implement a player-to-player market place where transactions are settled in CHI.

-To facilitate this, game engines can process also all **currceny outputs** created by name transactions that reference their game ID.
+To facilitate this, game engines can process all **currency outputs** created by name transactions that reference their game ID.
 In other words, a player can issue a move and *in the same Xyon transaction* also send CHI to, for instance, the Xyon address of the game developer or a trading partner.